rstacruz/pre.js/Readme.md

 ### Recommended use

-Create a file like `load.js`, which contains *pre.js* and your loader.
+Create a file like `load.js`, which contains *pre.js* and your loader code.
-Use whatever build tool you prefer to do this for you, or paste [index.min.js] in yourself.
+Use whatever build tool you prefer to do this for you.
+This gets you a small `<4kb` loader you can use as a "gateway" to the rest of your app.

-With Webpack, it probably will be like this:
+With [Webpack] or [Browserify], it probably will be like this:

 ```js
 /* load.js */